nofeaturesonlybugs/poly/README.md

 }
 ```

-To enable unmarshaling of path parameters you must set both the `PathMapper` and `PathParamer` fields in `Poly`:
+To enable unmarshaling of path parameters you must set both the `PathMapper` and `PathParamer` fields in Poly:
 ```go
 // A stub for some fancy router or mux library supporting path parameters. rtr := routerlib.Router{}